1bnr/CSCI-3081W_BrushWork/README.md

 BrushWork
 =========

-Support code for CSci-3081W project iteration #1.

-Build the code by running

-`$ make`

 ## Coding guidelines
 It is assumed that all submitted code will conform to the Google C++ style guide.
 Read it.
 The following is a list of SOME of the things we will be